theNewFlesh/hidebound/README.md

 on the host machine.

 # Naming Convention
-Hidebound is a highly opionated framework that relies upon a strict but composable naming convention in order to extract metadata from filenames.
+Hidebound is a highly opinionated framework that relies upon a strict but composable naming convention in order to extract metadata from filenames.
 All files and directories that are part of assets must conform to a naming convention defined within that asset's specification.